Creative Branding Tactics to Elevate Your Small Business Visibility

 Some eCommerce stores have started including branded stickers with their contact information and social media handles in packaging.
 Taking this pathway could yield many positive payoffs.

-For instance, if your brand is geared towards a younger generation, cool and funky custom stickers are the fastest way to promote your business and products.
+For instance, if your brand is geared toward a younger generation, cool, funky custom stickers are the fastest way to promote your business and products.

 Have custom stickers made from your company’s artwork, logo, or photos.
 Vinyl stickers are more durable as they come with a special laminate that protects them from wind, rain, and sunlight.

-Another idea is to offer a discount code for first-time users if it's a service you’re selling.
+Another idea is to offer a discount code for first-time users if you’re selling a service.
 Or, give them limited access to a new product to entice them to purchase the entire package.

 collaborate-with-other-brands